jacktenor/kodibuildstv/README.md

 You should be able to build by adding the kodibuildstv directory to Android Studio as a project.

-A work in pprogress.
+A work in progress.
 May contain dead links.